ellamental/unb-cli/README.rst

 .. code-block:: shell

-   pip install unb-cli --extra-index-url https://gemfury.com/nickfrez
+   pip install --user unb-cli --extra-index-url https://pypi.fury.io/nickfrez/

 Or add the following to your ``requirements.txt``: